wintechis/content-selection-component/README.md

 Add [content-selection-module from NPM](https://www.npmjs.com/package/content-selection-module): `npm i content-selection-module`

-_Recommended_: Install the newer version of componentsjs to enable the use of more modular configurations: `npm i componentsjs@5.5.1` or add `"componentsjs": "^5.5.1` to the dependencies in the [package.json](package.json)
+_Recommended_: Install the newer version of componentsjs to enable the use of more modular configurations:
+`npm i componentsjs@5.5.1` or add `"componentsjs": "^5.5.1` to the dependencies in the [package.json](package.json)

-Install CSS deps: `npm i`
+Install dependencies: `npm i`

 _With componentsjs@5.5.1 or newer_: Start CSS with a base and a content-selection config:
-`node ./bin/server.js -c config/file.json node_modules/content-selection-module/config/contentselection-redirect.json -f .data` or
+`node ./bin/server.js -c config/file.json node_modules/content-selection-module/config/contentselection-redirect.json -f .data`
-`npm start -- -c config/...`
+(or `npm start -- -c config/...`)

 _With older componentsjs_: Start CSS with a complete config:
 `node ./bin/server.js -c node_modules/content-selection-module/config/complete/contentselectionredirect-file.json -f .data`